kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/raidmode [kick/ban/on/off]**

-Sets the servers raidmode state if args are given else it returns the current mode.
+Sets the servers raidmode state if args are given, otherwise it returns the current mode.

 Permission Level: `BAN_MEMBERS`